 Phoenix Middle School adheres to a mastery-based approach to education.
 This approach requires students to demonstrate all essential knowledge and skills of a specific course, as determined by district graded course of study.
 The underlying assumption is that it is more important to assess how well each student achieves the specific course goals rather than how much each student achieves in relation to the other students in the class.
 All students at Phoenix are expected to perform at mastery level.

 Course offerings for 7th grade are Math 7 and Accelerated Math 7.
-Offerings for 8th grade are Math 8, Accelerated Math 8 and Geometry ('13 – '14 is last year for this).
-Student placement in these sections are based upon multiple criteria including: Ohio Achievement Test scores from 4th, 5th, and 6th grades, 6th grade teacher recommendations and evaluations, and the successful completion of prerequisite courses needed for placement in the Accelerated classes.
+Offerings for 8th grade are Math 8, Accelerated Math 8, and Geometry ('13 – '14 is last year for this).
+Student placement in these sections is based upon multiple criteria including Ohio Achievement Test scores from 4th, 5th, and 6th grades, 6th-grade teacher recommendations and evaluations, and the successful completion of prerequisite courses needed for placement in the Accelerated classes.

-Students will be exposed to a combination of depth and breadth of curriculum.
-Students would experience both a horizontal and vertical enrichment of curriculum through the ideal balance of core knowledge of facts combined with problem based learning and portable knowledge.
+Students will be exposed to a combination of depth and breadth of the curriculum.
+Students would experience both a horizontal and vertical enrichment of curriculum through the ideal balance of core knowledge of facts combined with problem-based learning and portable knowledge.
 Portable knowledge would include: critical thinking, making connections between core knowledge and creative thinking, and how to find and explore new avenues to learning.

 Click below for: